 We support JPEG, PNG, and GIF images up to 5MB.

-Linking an image to a URL, Leadbox, or Leadpage
+Link an image to a URL, Leadbox, or Leadpage

-Customization and Styling Details
+Customization and styling Details

 Under the image Style tab, you can select between Square, Rounded, and Circular—which control the appearance of your image’s corners and edges.
 Note that these options do not mask or crop your image.
 To create a perfectly circular image, first upload an image with equal width and height dimensions, then select the Circular style setting.

-Setting image titles and alt text
+Set image titles and alt text

 When you select an image for your page, you can specify custom title and alt text to describe the image.
 Adding these details to your image can help describe your image to users who have images disabled or who use a screen reader.
 Many search engines also rely on alt text and image titles for providing relevant results.